shubhang93/kotlin.sequelize/README.md

 * Type checking of your result set, everything returned by this library is a list of maps.
 * There are no DAOs, Domain classes, results returned by this library are plain list of maps.

+## Dependencies
+* This library uses Spring NamedJDBCTemplate to pass named arguments, this will enable us to add more features in future.

 ## How to Use